 Apart from the exceptional rainfall of 634 mm in May 2005, the graph shows a small decrease in overall May rainfalls over the last 120 years when two recent adjacent 50-year periods are compared.
 The rainfall for Tauranga for May 2018 was 71 mm.

 Since 1898, there have been 14 May months with a rainfall of 200 mm or more.
 In chronological order, the wettest May months are: 1899, 1900, 1917, 1925, 1926, 1928, 1949, 1950, 1956, 1961, 1962, 1971, 2005, and 2010.

 In terms of dry May months, there have been only nine May months with a rainfall of less than 40 mm.

-This suggests central government could have had a much more important role in the financial implications of the floods, which affected many areas of Tauranga in May 2005 that occurred.
+This suggests that central government should have had a much more important role in the financial implications of these floods, which affected many areas of Tauranga in May 2005.

 For further information see: https://sites.google.com/site/climatediceandthebutterfly/